jaredly/j3/Roadmap.md

+# Getting tupled-builtins

+OK so
+so far I've been slurging the envs of the compiler and the runtime which is bad mojo now that they have different calling conventions.
+SO

+- [ ] give the runtime a different set of builtins from the compiler
+- [ ] make tuply builtins ... it would be nice, to have the builtins be written normally, and then converted for the calling convention at issue.

+- [ ] ergh, ok so in the tuplified version, we can't just have ...
+  (deftype (, a b) (, a b))
+  because it gets weird.
+  SO this means, that `,` has to be EITHER:
+  - special cased where it's a no-op, and a call to a builtin, OR
+  - it gets its own AST node??? naw. can't be.

+# WRITE A BLOG POST ABOUT CURRYING

+Let's talk about auto-currying

+(a, b) => c === (a) => (b) => c

+Nice things:
+If you have a function like (map fn list) and a function like (defn do-something [a b item] ...) where the final argument to do-something is the items of a list, you can do `(map (do-something a b) my-list)`.
+Isn't that nice!
+Much nicer than `(map (fn [x] (do-something a b x) my-list))` Of course, it requires that the item in question is in fact the final argument of `do-something`.
+Oh it's not?
+Well now we get to the wonderful world of "making programs really hard to read"!
+Also known as point-free?
+So you have a generic function that can take `(f a b c)` and turn it into `(f b c a)` or whatnot so that `a` can be the last argument.
+Really, I hate it.

+- [ ] need a way to ... tell ... the whatsit that our builtins should use a different calling convention.

+"parse-and-compile-2" = "can tell you to turn off the incessent loc sourcemapping numbers" but ... also ... might as well have it be "builtins should use tuples" right?

+ugh ok I'm just tired.
+Will sleep now.

+BUT

+next step is:

 # TWO TRACING THINGS

 - one, we want to report types of all expressions (oh but we'll need the final subst? probably? so maybe collecting a map is really the way to go... yeah it is, let's try to be immutable)